Manipur: Security and insurgency

 The violence in Manipur extends beyond the conflict between Indian security forces and insurgent armed groups.
 There is violence between the Meitei ethnicity, various Naga tribes, various Kuki tribes, and other tribal groups.

 Splinter groups have arisen within some of the armed groups, and disagreement between them is rife.
 Other than the UNLF, PLA, and PREPAK, Manipuri insurgent groups include the Revolutionary Peoples Front (RPF), Manipur Liberation Front Army (MLFA), Kanglei Yawol Kanba Lup (KYKL), Revolutionary Joint Committee (RJC), Kangleipak Communist Party (KCP), Peoples United Liberation Front (PULF), Manipur Naga People Front (MNPF), National Socialist Council of Nagaland (NSCN-K), National Socialist Council of Nagaland (NSCN-I/M), United Kuki Liberation Front (UKLF), Kuki National Front (KNF), Kuki National Army (KNA), Kuki Defence Force (KDF), Kuki Democratic Movement (KDM), Kuki National Organisation (KNO), Kuki Security Force (KSF), Chin Kuki Revolutionary Front (CKRF), Kom Rem Peoples Convention (KRPC), Zomi Revolutionary Volunteers (ZRV), Zomi Revolutionary Army (ZRA), Zomi Reunification Organisation (ZRO), and Hmar Peoples Convention (HPC).

 The Meitei insurgent groups seek independence from India.
 The Kuki insurgent groups want a separate state for the Kukis to be carved out from the present state of Manipur.
 The Kuki insurgent groups are under two umbrella organisations: the Kuki National Organisation (KNO) and United Peoples Forum.
 The Nagas wish to annex part of Manipur and merge with a greater Nagaland or Nagalim, which is in conflict with Meitei insurgent demands for the integrity of their vision of an independent state.
 There have been many tensions between the tribes and numerous clashes between Naga and Kukis, Meiteis and Muslims.

-According to SATP, there has been a dramatic decline in fatalities in Manipur since 2009.
+According to SATP in 2014, there had been a dramatic decline in fatalities in Manipur since 2009.
 In 2009, 77 civilians died (about 3 per 100,000 people).
 From 2010 onward, about 25 civilians have died in militant-related violence (about 1 per 100,000 people), dropping further to 21 civilian deaths in 2013 (or 0.8 per 100,000 people).
 However, there were 76 explosions in 2013 compared to 107 in 2012.
 Different groups have claimed responsibility for the explosions, some claiming they were targeting competing militant groups, others claiming their targets were state and central government officials.

 As a point of comparison, the average annual global rate of violent death between 2004 and 2009 was 7.9 per 100,000 people.

-The CM Biren Singh used the National Security Act on a journalist who criticized him by calling him as 'puppet'.
-NSA is meant to be used when there is grave danger to society not to stifle dissent.
-These acts further cement isolation and insurgency among locals.